Manlio Dinucci (Il Manifesto, 2 March 2021)

 All these military operations are officially motivated as "defense of Europe from Russian aggression", turning reality upside down: it was NATO that expanded into Europe, with its forces and even nuclear bases, close to Russia.
 At the European Council the 26 February, NATO Secretary General Stoltenberg declared that "the threats we faced before the pandemic are still there", placing first "the aggressive actions of Russia" e, on background, a menacing "rise of China".

 He then stressed the need to strengthen the transatlantic link between the United States and Europe, as the new Biden administration strongly wants, bringing cooperation between the EU and NATO to a higher level.
-Beyond the 90% of the inhabitants of the European Union, he recalled, lives today in NATO countries (of which they are part 21 gods 27 EU countries).
+Beyond the 90% of the inhabitants of the European Union, he recalled, lives today in NATO countries (of which they are part 21 of 27 EU countries).
 The European Council reiterated "the commitment to cooperate closely with NATO and the new Biden administration for security and defense", making the EU militarily stronger.

 As premier Mario Draghi pointed out in his speech, this strengthening must take place within a framework of complementarity with NATO and coordination with the USA.
 Therefore the military strengthening of the EU must be complementary to that of NATO, in turn complementary to US strategy.
 It actually consists in provoking growing tensions with Russia in Europe, so as to increase US influence in the European Union itself.